 René Arnold, M.B.A.

-Former Operations Manager, The Fountain of Praise Church, Houston, Texas
+Former Executive Director, Community Relations, The Fountain of Praise Church, Houston, Texas

-Despite the mandate to include minorities and women in federally funded clinical research, clinical studies still miss nearly 40 percent of the U.S. population.
-If measures are not taken to solve this issue, cancer studies will not have enough diversity to be relevant.
-Biomedical research must better reflect the community to ensure adequate representation of diverse populations.
-This webinar will cover how community-engaged research strategies impacted the successful recruitment of diverse populations in two biomedical research recruitment projects: Project CHURCH – Saliva Sample Collection and The Komen Tissue Bank Event in Houston.
+Despite the Congressional directive and NIH policy to include minorities and women in NIH-funded clinical research, biomedical research currently does not have adequate representation of diverse populations.
+This webinar covered how community-engaged research strategies impacted the successful recruitment of diverse populations in two biomedical research recruitment projects: Project CHURCH – Saliva Sample Collection and The Komen Tissue Bank Event in Houston.